kmiikki/sensors/calibration_tools/rh-linreg/algorithm.md

 ## 1. Purpose

-`rh-linreg.py` automates the linear calibration of one or two **BME280** humidity sensors (`RH1%`, `RH2%`) against a laboratory reference sensor recorded as ``.
+`rh-linreg.py` automates the linear calibration of one or two **BME280** humidity sensors (`RH1%`, `RH2%`) against a laboratory reference sensor recorded as **RHref (%RH)**.
 The script discovers the latest merged data file, fits a linear model (`y = ax + b`) for each active sensor with a reproducible 70 / 30 train‑test split, evaluates goodness of fit, produces human‑ and machine‑readable artefacts, and keeps a consolidated calibration dictionary (`thpcal.json`).

 ## 2. Core Features